ppone/docs/guides/emails.md

 **Thank You** - Used for invoices that have been paid in full.
 Includes a PDF attachment of the invoice. *Turned off by default.*

+**Payment Plan Onboarding** - Sent when there is a customer has a new payment plan that they need to approve. *Turned off by default.*

 **Credit Note** - Used for credit notes that have been issued.
 Includes a **View Credit Note** button and a PDF attachment of the credit note.

 ### Payments